|

 Mendocino HRE -

-Exchange was the transitional name of a pair of electronic
+was the transitional name of two demonstration projects on electronic health

-NHIN Architecture Prototype, active from November 2005 to
+for Health NHIN Architecture Prototype project was active from November

-January 2007.
-In both projects health data interoperability
+2005 to January 2007.
+In both projects health data interoperability solutions

-solutions developed by the Mendocino SHARE project were featured
+developed by the Mendocino SHARE project were featured in nationwide

 Mendocino HRE effort is Redwood MedNet.